 If you have regular medication we may require confirmation of this from your previous practice before we can issue any prescriptions.

 New Patient Registration

-All new patients are required to attend new patient registration with the practice nurse / doctor before registration can be confirmed.
+All new patients are invited to attend new patient registration with the practice nurse / doctor as part of our registration process.

 Guide to GP Services

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.